oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 * **Extensible:**  While OpenC2 defines a core set of actions and targets for cyber defense, the language is expected to evolve with cyber defense technologies, and permits extensions to accommodate new cyber defense technologies.

 ## 1.8 Suitability
-This document specifies the use of Hypertext Transfer Protocol (HTTP) over Transport Layer Security (TLS) as a transport mechanism for OpenC2 messages; this HTTP/TLS layering is typically referred to as HTTPS [[RFC2818](#rfc2818)].
+This document specifies the use of Hypertext Transfer Protocol (HTTP) over Transport Layer Security (TLS) as a transfer mechanism for OpenC2 messages; this HTTP/TLS layering is typically referred to as HTTPS [[RFC2818](#rfc2818)].
 As described in [[RFC3205](#rfc3205)], HTTP has become a common "substrate" for information transfer for other application-level protocols.
 The broad availability of HTTP makes it a useful option for OpenC2 message transport in support of prototyping, interoperability testing, and for operational use in environments where appropriate security protections can be provided.